Multi-service senior centers are the central locations for delivery of comprehensive services for the elderly in the core eight-county area.

 Programs provided through these centers include senior nutrition and home delivered meals, energy assistance, weatherization, and case management, all supported with Community Services Block Grant (CSBG) funds.

-Hot, nutritious noon meals (congregate meals) funded by Title III through the Area Agencies on Aging (AAA) are served at 12 Senior Centers and 16 Nutrition sites within the core nine-county area.
-Title III Home-Delivered Meals are distributed through the Senior Centers and HCCAA Temple Senior Services.
-Home-delivered meals funded directly from the Department of Aging and Disability Services (DADS) are provided daily in Bell and Milam Counties.
-In order to receive these meals, the client must be referred by a DADS caseworker.
+Hot, nutritious noon meals (congregate meals) funded by Title III through the Area Agencies on Aging (AAA) are served at 10 Senior Centers and 16 Nutrition sites within the core eight-county area.
+Title III Home-Delivered Meals are distributed through the Senior Centers.
+Home-delivered meals funded directly from the Department of Health & Human Services (HHSC) are provided daily.
+In order to receive these meals, the client must be referred by a HHSC caseworker.

 Clients must be 60 years of age or older or the spouse of a client over the age of 60 to be eligible for the Title III Nutrition Program funded by the AAAs.
 Eligibility for AAA-funded home-delivered meals is determined by an assessment conducted by HCCAA staff.
 Eligibility for DADS home-delivered meals is based on income guidelines and is determined by a DADS caseworker.